aguadotzn/scaffolding-angular/AngularNotes.md

   By default Angular applications load all the components that are imported into the main module (`app.module.ts`).
 This may mean loading modules that the user will not use at any time.
 Lazy loading is a design pattern to delay the loading of an object until the very moment of its use.
 That is, if we implement lazy loading in Angular we will load only the modules we need at the beginning of the application and the others on demand as we need them
 </details>

-## Angular coding tools
+## Coding tools
 Collection of extensions/plugins/misc that I use for coding angular
 - Browser extension for your favorite browser.
 More info [here](https://angular.io/guide/devtools)
-- If you are using state in Angular you might encounter useful the [Redux dev tools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=es).
+- If you are using any state management library in Angular you might encounter useful the [Redux dev tools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=es).
 Again is available in any browser.
 - For coding I'm using [visual studio code](https://code.visualstudio.com/).
 Some extensions:
   - [Angular Language service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template)
   - [Alpha order](https://marketplace.visualstudio.com/items?itemName=ue.alphabetical-sorter)